May-alrowaie/lesson-planner/README.md

 **Student Management**: View a list of students in a classroom and share students information from all teachers using the app in the school to track their individual progress.

-**Feedback System**: Teachers can add feedback and share feedback from all teachers using the app in the school for classrooms based on student performance.
+**Feedback System**: Teachers can add feedback and share feedback from all teachers using the app in the school on student performance.

 **Integration of Technology**: Supports incorporating teaching strategies and technological tools to enhance learning outcomes.